Eliza-908/bootstrap/README.md

 If a merged pull request requires modification, then migration to production will only occur if the staging and development repos are in sync.

-The staging repo must be configured as the upstream remote
+The staging repo must be <a href="https://help.github.com/articles/configuring-a-remote-for-a-fork">
+configured as the upstream remote </a>
-<a href="https://help.github.com/articles/configuring-a-remote-for-a-fork"> for the development branch.</a>
+ for the development branch.

 ####Get latest copy of the "origin" == pbogden/bootstrap